gauthma/LaTeX/README.md

 `projector` class, found [here](http://www.shoup.net/projector/).
 Installing it is described in the [TeX Trickery](#tex-trickery) section.
 Also, when displaying presentations, bold is often more emphasizing than italics.
-Thus, the \emph command is redefined to put the text in bold;
+Thus, the `\emph` command is redefined to put the text in bold;
-for italics there is the \iemph command.
+for italics there is the `\iemph` command.

-For math, include the file `inc_mathematics_presentation.tex`.
+For math, include the file `inc_mathematics_presentation.tex`---comment out if not needed.

 ### The Tikz skeleton